idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 {%include summarize-page.html src="/som" %}

+## Bad Influences

+Don't give a guy trying to lose weight an ice cream maker.
+An ice cream maker sounds great, but if it facilitates things that you don't want it's double bad.

+### Luxury Car

+I've been dying to get a Tesla, full self driving and some luxur.
+But what's most importnat to my identity is biking, and not driving a car.
+To quote my friend Ammon - Igor you getting a tesla is like getting an ice cream maker.
+You need to decide your priority and go from there.

+### Sports cars

+On my trip to [FISM](/d/timeoff-07-2022), the cheapest car to rent ended up being a fancy sports car.
+It accelerated like butter, braked on a dime, and had gear shifting paddles in full sports mode.
+I soon realized I could weave throught traffic going 60 miles an hour easily playing peek-a-boo with regular cars.

+I realized 1/ no value to me in this 2/ chance of getting into or causing an accident 3/ chance of me focusing on anger that someone else playing peek-a-boo with me and winning.

 ## Triggers and Mental Quick Sand

 Like most folks I have triggers and mental quick sand which I can get trapped in.
 Here's some of mine, and things I need to remember.
 This also reminds me of the: